n0r3a/minimal_voidlinux_install/README.md

 **Important notes before running this script:**

 * This script doesn't use lvm
-* File system is xfs
+* File system is ext4
 * You'll need `git` and `parted` installed before running the script
 * No swap
 * Partitions are: **/boot/efi** and **/**